NodeBE4/opinion/_posts/2022-10-24-EnclavedMicrostate.md

 So, the problem with discussing the Qing within a Chinese context is that modern, post-imperial China simultaneously owes its geographical scope to the Qing Empire, and owes its political form to a revolt against the Qing Empire.
 As such there are two conflicting lines on how to interpret the Qing from a moralistic perspective: either the Qing were essentially foreign and pursued policies that fatally weakened China, or the Qing were highly 'Sinicised' and belong to a grand continuum of Chinese states.
 The popularities of these two perspectives wax and wane at their own pace, but the perspective held by Western historians – that we ought to understand the Qing in terms that are *not* moralistic or centred on China's national experience – simply doesn't have purchase in a context where history is still understood as having a concrete instrumental function as an elucidation and justification of the nation-state as it currently exists, just as it was in 19th and early 20th century Europe and America.

+----- __892.4__ -----2022-10-25 05:12:40+08:00:

+So that's all fair – again, as said, I'm not an economic historian and I'm not claiming that I know the modern historiography well. *That said*, the problem with the 'Qing conquest thesis' is that from what can be gleaned (the articles are not always still accessible), A) they don't actually give a strong case for the existence of economic disparity and have been at best vindicated retrospectively; B) they attribute it to deliberately obfuscatory Qing policy, which is the primary point of contention and which, as you say, is not supported by even the modern scholarship; and C) if the Qing conquest alone were the cause of a major economic decline, it would manifest in the 1640s with no recovery, and not as a stagnation starting in the 1700s-50s.
+So even if the revised scholarship would agree that Qing economic parity ended sooner than 1800, it would still fundamentally not agree with the nationalist scholarship claiming it was directly the result of the Qing conquest and discriminatory policy agendas.
+I agree, by the by, that the structural causes of disparity would have predated the disparity, but that is also something very much conceded by the historians at the turn of the millennium, for the most part.

 ### 893: [Does anyone have recommendations for good books on China over the last 200-300 years?](https://old.reddit.com/r/AskHistorians/comments/yc47fy/does_anyone_have_recommendations_for_good_books/), submitted on 2022-10-24 14:42:18+08:00.

 ----- __893.1__ -----2022-10-24 17:01:29+08:00: